Realistic Portrait Prompts: The 7-Layer Structure (Gender-Neutral)

 Q: How do I avoid the “Instagram face” default?

-A: Skeletal cues (high cheekbones, soft jawline) plus real-person details (subtle freckles, slight asymmetry) — imperfection reads as real.
+A: Combine skeletal cues (high cheekbones, soft jawline) with real-person imperfections (subtle freckles, slight asymmetry).
+Imperfection reads as real; flawless symmetry reads as AI.

 Tags: #Portrait #Realistic #Image generation #Prompt